Dedicated to Restoring Sovereignty and Safeguarding Native Women and Children

 - Justice both on and off tribal lands

-- Access to culturally grounded services designed by and for Native women
+- Access to culturally grounded advocacy designed by and for Native women